adobe/aio-theme/README.md

 ### Locally

-To upgrade to the latest version of `@adobe/gatsby-theme-aio`, simply run `yarn upgrade` or `npm update` if you have defined the dependency with a version range selector.
+To upgrade to the latest version of `@adobe/gatsby-theme-aio`, simply run `npm update` if you have defined the dependency with a version range selector.
-If not, update the version of the dependency by setting the version manually in the `package.json` and run `yarn install` or `npm install`.
+If not, update the version of the dependency by setting the version manually in the `package.json` and run `npm install`.

-This will also update the lock file `yarn.lock` or `package-lock.json`.
+This will also update the lock file `package-lock.json`.

 ### Automated